Yashwantrao Chavan: Early life

-Yashwantrao Chavan was born in a Kunbi-Maratha family on 12 March 1913 in the village of Devrashtre in Satara District (now in Sangli District) of Maharashtra, India.
+Yashwantrao Chavan was born in a Kshatriya-Maratha family on 12 March 1913 in the village of Devrashtre in Satara District (now in Sangli District) of Maharashtra, India.
 He had three siblings.
 Chavan lost his father in his early childhood and was brought up by his uncle and mother.
 His mother taught him about self-dependency and patriotism.
-From his childhood he was fascinated by the freedom struggle of India.
+From childhood, he was fascinated by the freedom struggle of India.

-Chavan was an active participant in the struggle for independence of India.As a schoolboy in Karad in 1930, he was fined for his participation in the Non-cooperation Movement led by Mahatma Gandhi.
+Chavan was an active participant in the struggle for independence of India.
+As a schoolboy in Karad in 1930, he was fined for his participation in the Non-cooperation Movement led by Mahatma Gandhi.
 In 1932, he was sentenced to 18 months in prison for hoisting the Indian flag in Satara.
 During this period, he came in contact with Swami Ramanand Bharti, Dhulappa Bhaurao Navale, Gaurihar (Appasaheb) Sihasane, V. S. Page and Govind Kruparam Wani.
 Their friendship lasted forever.